Weight conjectures for $\ell$-compact groups and spetses: Centralisers

 \subsection{Centralisers in $\ell$-compact groups}

 For $Q$ a discrete group, we consider $BQ$ as a pointed space with a chosen base point.
-Extending the terminology from Section~\ref{subsec:l-comp} by a morphism from $BQ$ to an $\ell$-compact group $X$ (or more generally to a loop space), we will mean a continuous, pointed map $f: BQ\to X$ (in the more usual notation, $f= Bg$, where $g: Q\to \Omega X$ is a homomorphism of loop spaces).
+Extending the terminology from Section~\ref{subsec:l-comp} by a morphism from $BQ$ to an $\ell$-compact group $X$, we will mean a continuous, pointed map $f: BQ\to X$.
 Two morphisms $f,f': BQ \to X$ are called \emph{conjugate} if $f$ and $f'$ are freely homotopic.